nonflow/class/README.md

    - Dynamically imports and recognizes all service classes in the `python/` directory.
    - Lists available classes and their methods.
    - Executes the commands specified in the YAML file.
+   - Stores the results of each command in the SQLite database.
+   - Logs detailed information about the execution process to the `.logs` file.

 2. Each service class provides methods for interacting with their respective APIs.

+3. The `runnerdb.py` script handles all database operations, including:
+   - Initializing the database and creating necessary tables.
+   - Saving command results to the database.
+   - Retrieving the latest results for a given service and method.

 ## Command Structure